Last modified: Aug 13, 2024

 Brakes

-The braking system is crucial for the safety of the passengers and other road users, as well as the longevity of the vehicle.
-This article will explore the different types of EV brakes, including steel disc brakes, carbide brakes, ceramic brakes, and drum brakes.
-It also includes details about blended brakes.
+The braking system is crucial for the safety of passengers and other road users, as well as the longevity of the vehicle.
+This article explores the different types of EV brakes, including steel disc brakes, carbide brakes, ceramic brakes, and drum brakes.
+It also covers details about blended brakes.

-Due to the regenerative braking capability of electric motors in EVs, the traditional friction brakes may be used less frequently, resulting in reduced wear on the brake pads and discs compared to ICE vehicles.
+Due to the regenerative braking capability of electric motors in EVs, traditional friction brakes may be used less frequently.
+This results in reduced wear on brake pads and discs compared to ICE vehicles.
 However, it’s important to note that all EVs still have traditional friction brakes as a backup or supplementary system for hard braking or emergencies.
 The use of regenerative braking and standard friction brakes in EVs depends on the specific design and configuration of the vehicle, as well as the preferences and driving habits of the driver.

 Disc Brakes